JuliaDynamics/CriticalTransitions.jl/docs/src/tutorial.md

 end
 ```

 Note that the system parameters `ϵ, β, α, γ, κ, I = p[1]` are unpacked as the first component of `p`.
-This is necessary because in CriticalTransitions.jl one can also define a separate set of parameters for the stochastic component of the system, which would then make up the second component `p[2]` ( see [Defining a StochSystem](@ref)).
+This is necessary because in CriticalTransitions.jl one can also define a separate set of parameters for the stochastic component of the system, which would then make up the second component `p[2]` ( see [Define a CoupledSDE](@ref)).

 !!! tip "In-place vs. out-of-place"
     The function `fitzhugh_nagumo(u,p,t)` is defined *out-of-place*.
 It is also possible to define the system *in-place* as `fitzhugh_nagumo!(du,u,p,t)`.
 For more info, see [here](https://diffeq.sciml.ai/stable/types/ode_types/).

-### StochSystem
+### CoupledSDE

 Next, we turn the `fitzhugh_nagumo` system into a stochastic dynamical system.
 Suppose we would like to force both state variables ``u`` and ``v`` with additive, uncorrelated Gaussian noise of intensity ``\sigma``.
 This is the default case.
 We simply write